 Taff Housing Association - January 2019

-What have been the overall benefits of achieving/renewing the IiV accreditation?
+What have been the overall benefits of achieving/renewing the IiV award?

 At Taff we are committed to raising aspirations and core fund a careers programme called ‘Building Futures’.
 The award shows that Taff has volunteering embedded right across the association, values volunteers and tailors placements to the individual.
 Using the Investing in Volunteer’s standard as a framework, quality has always been central to the programme’s success.
 When a 3 year WCVA funding pot came to an end in 2016, Taff made the decision to core fund the programme so it could continue to change lives.
 Over 140 volunteers have engaged over the programmes lifespan to date.
 They have contributed over £150,000 in unpaid hours to the economy of Wales whilst developing their skills and helping support communities.
 We hope that achieving the standard will continue to strengthen our reputation as one of the best housing related employment support programmes in Wales and encourage more people to volunteer.